 7. La Jolla Library Events

 The La Jolla Library hosts free youth and adult events.
 Go online to check the calendar.
-Kids love the story time, baby yoga and sign language classes while adults can enjoy everything from creative writing workshops to yoga.
+Kids love story time, baby yoga, and sign language classes while adults can enjoy everything from creative writing workshops to yoga.
 Plus, it’s a nice space to read or study in.

 La Jolla Library